robak86/hardwired/packages/react/README.md

 it has performance penalties in case of frequent updates.
 Additionally, container implementation used by Hardwired internally uses mutable state that cannot be used with shallow comparison.
 Because of these limitations, hardwired-react doesn't provide observability features for objects created by the container.
-However, observability can be still easily enabled by using MobX or other libraries providing similar functionality.
+However, observability can be easily enabled by using MobX or other libraries providing similar functionality.

 ### Installation